Last updated on December 8th, 2023 at 07:34 pm

 What’s a comma?

-Commas are a form of punctuation: punctuation comes from the Latin word, punctus, meaning “to mark with points or dots”.
+A comma is a point of punctuation that signals a short pause in writing.
+“Punctuation” comes from the Latin word, punctus, meaning “to mark with points or dots”.
 Punctuation is subtle for a reason: the purpose is to assist in the flow and clarity of writing so that what’s written is communicable and, well, readable.
 If punctuation got in the way of writing, then that’s likely because it’s being misused or used incorrectly (which is easy enough to do).

 Punctuation is not simply about adding dots and marks willy-nilly to writing on a page (or screen, most probably), but about the correct placement of points and stops so that writing flows.
 Marks of punctuation direct the flow of the writing, and guide us readers on how to digest and understand what’s written.
 Punctuation is critical to all writing in English, and the comma is one of the principal marks of punctuation.
 All the more reason to learn its correct use!